Resources

 (213) 738-2816

-The Los Angeles County Commission on HIV serves as the local council for the planning, allocation, coordination and delivery of HIV/AIDS services.
-Appointed by the LA County Board of Supervisors, the 51 members of the COH represent a broad and diverse group of providers, consumers, and stakeholders.
-About 33% of the membership are HIV+ individuals who are consumers of the federally funded Ryan White Program.
+The LA County Commission on HIV serves as the local council for the planning, allocation, coordination and delivery of HIV/AIDS services.
+Appointed by the LA County Board of Supervisors, the COH represents a broad and diverse group of providers, consumers, and stakeholders, including HIV+ individuals who are consumers of the Ryan White HIV/AIDS Program.
+The COH is responsible for setting care/treatment priorities in LA County.

 PleasePrEPMe launched in 2015 as the first searchable and location-responsive PrEP and PEP provider directory in English and Spanish for the state of California.
 From supporting the development of a national directory, to creating sex-positive HIV-prevention resources, PleasePrEPMe worked to expand access to PrEP and PEP.